100 Notable alumni of

 -

-Boediono is an Indonesian economist and former politician.
-He is the 11th vice president of Indonesia, in office from 2009 to 2014.
+Boediono is an Indonesian politician and economist who served as the 11th vice president of Indonesia from 2009 to 2014.
 He became vice president after winning the 2009 presidential election together with the then-incumbent President Susilo Bambang Yudhoyono.
+Before this, he had been the Governor of the Indonesian Central Bank and a professor of economics at Gadjah Mada University.

 -